ctmccoy/ctmccoy/README.md

 # THIS IS A WORK IN PROGRESS

-## 📌 About Me

-👋 Hi, I'm Coner, a Cybersecurity Analyst passionate about the cutting edge computing technology, artificial intelligence and machine learning.
+### 👋 Hi, I'm Coner, a Cybersecurity Analyst passionate about the cutting edge computing technology, artificial intelligence and machine learning.
 I keep up to date with the latest cyberwarfare tactics, techniques and procedures, with a strong analytical curiosity to gather deeper insight into the information security sector.

 🔹 Working on furthering my professional cybersecurity developement by completing certifications, practicing programmtic skills and data visualization projects.
 Currently learning about artificial intelligence integration into cybersecurity.
 I am also focused on learning more aspects of administration and system management such as Windows System Administrator, or RedHat System Administrator.